Quick Verdict

 Stun counters represent the opposite philosophy—offensive disruption.
 A permanent with a stun counter doesn't untap during its controller's untap step.
 Instead, the game removes one stun counter per untap attempt, effectively skipping that permanent's turn.

 The 2026 Standard format features the most diverse counter ecosystem in Magic's history.
-Beyond the traditional +1/+1 and -1/-1 markers, players must now track keyword counters, shield counters, stun counters, finality counters, loyalty counters on Planeswalkers, lore counters on Sagas, speed counters on players, and the newly introduced Blight counters on lands.
+Beyond the traditional +1/+1 and -1/-1 markers, players must now track keyword counters, shield counters, stun counters, finality counters, loyalty counters on Planeswalkers, lore counters on Sagas, poison and rad counters on players, defense counters on battles, speed counters, Blight counters on lands, and the three types added during 2026 alone: page counters on Book artifacts, plan counters on Plan enchantments, and hone counters on Equipment.
 Accurate board state tracking has never been more demanding.

 The Evolution of Counters (1993 to 2026)